 Most of you will fall into this category.
 If you update an existing oraclelinux-release-el7 package or install one of the new release RPMs, new repo files will be placed into /etc/yum/repos.d/ but they will be disabled via a .disabled extension.
 Note that a simple yum update may trigger oraclelinux-release-el7 being updated.
 A script, /usr/bin/ol_yum_configure.sh will be installed.
 Run this script to complete the transition to the new Oracle Linux yum server experience.

 To complete the yum configuration, run the following as the root user:

 If your system is already configured to use the release RPM-based yum configuration approach, there are no extra actions required.
 Simply install a release RPM based on what you are interested in:

 yum list *release-el7*

 To confirm whether your system follows the new approach, confirm that either oraclelinux-release-el7 or oraclelinux-release-el6 is installed:

 rpm -q oraclelinux-release-el7 oraclelinux-release-el7-1-1.el7.noarch

 While breaking up can be hard to do, in the long run you will find it makes installing and updating software from Oracle Linux yum server easier.
-If you have any questions about these changes or anything else related to Oracle Linux, come find us and other Oracle Linux experts in the Oracle Developer Community.
+See the Oracle Linux documentation for more details.
+Also, if you have any questions about these changes or anything else related to Oracle Linux, come find us and other Oracle Linux experts in the Oracle Developer Community.